DrCuis/How-to-guides/400-MorphProperties/SillyMorph/README.md

 ![Cuis Window](SillyMorph11.png)

-Now we can make the Lable behave like a button.
+Now we can make the Label behave like a button.

 ![Cuis Window](SillyMorph12.png)